jayanthd04/asctris.nvim/README.md

 * Press the left or right arrows to move blocks to the left or right respectively.
 * Press the down arrow key to make the block fall down faster.
 * Press the up arrow key to rotate the block 90 degrees clockwise.
+* You can exit the game whenever you want by simply pressing `Ctrl+c`